kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_4.md

 -	**Hint**: click on the caret "V" at the right of the button "Debug".
 The Console expands to display lengthy details of the deployment.
 We are not explaining them in detail yet today.
 ![Deploy](./images/26b-Deploy.png)

-## 2.3	How to interact with the contract from Remix
+## 2.3	How to interact with the contract from inside Remix
 Scroll down the Side Panel.
 See the text "Deployed Contracts   > OWNER AT 0XD91…39138 (MEMORY)" (screen copy below).
-This means "*among the deployed contracts, we are now looking at the one named "OWNER" that is deployed at memory location `0xd91…39138`*"
+This means "*among the deployed contracts, we are now looking at the contract named "OWNER" that is deployed at memory location `0xd91…39138`*"

 In the Side Panel, click on the caret left of the text "OWNER AT 0XD91…39138 (MEMORY)" to expand the information.
 Observe the orange button labelled "changeOwner" and the blue button labelled "getOwner".
 This is the Remix-generated frontend to interact with our smart contract `Owner`.
 -	A blue button is a function that does not change the state of the contract, a function qualified as `view` or `pure`.
--	An orange button is a function that changes the state BUT doesn't accept any ETH, a function qualified as non-payable.
+-	An orange button is a function that changes the state **but** doesn't accept any ETH, a function qualified as non-payable.
--	A red button is a function that changes the state AND accepts ETH, a function qualified as `payable`.
+-	A red button is a function that changes the state **and** accepts ETH, a function qualified as `payable`.
 This kind of button also requires a "value" to be given in the field "VALUE" below the field "GAS LIMIT" before being pushed.
 ![Deploy](./images/26c-Deploy.png)

 ## 2.4	Action on button "getOwner"